walid-reh/angular-front-spaceX-api/README.md

 # vuejs-front-spaceX-api

+## About the Project

-- A frontend application using Vuejs with Space X API
+- A frontend application using VueJs with Space X API.
+- The application use the Space X API to fetch data about capsules and launches.

 ## Authors of the project